jaroshevskii/tca-prime-number-plus/README.md

 ## 🤝 Contributing

-Fork the repository. 🍴
+- Fork the repository.
-Create a new branch (git checkout -b feature/your-feature). 🌱 Make your changes and commit (git commit -m 'Add your feature'). ✍️ Push to your branch (git push origin feature/your-feature). 🚀 Open a Pull Request. 📬
+- Create a new branch (git checkout -b feature/your-feature).
+- Make your changes and commit (git commit -m 'Add your feature').
+- Push to your branch (git push origin feature/your-feature).
+- Open a Pull Request.

 ## 📜 License

-This project is licensed under the (MIT License)[README.md].
+This project is licensed under the [MIT License](README.md).

 ## 🙌 Acknowledgments